CHJ85/YouTube-Assistant/README.md

  - Control brightness from the video player's setting menu
  - Additional speed options have been added under "Playback speed"
 # Ad blocking
-This script uses a blacklist of ad domains in order to block ads.
-So it is important that you turn off the ad blocker and allow ads in every once in awhile for caching.
+Toggeling the "ads" button on/off allows you to have a pleasent ad-free experience on YouTube, while at the same time support your favorite YouTuber.
-And the script will block 95% of all video ads and trackers when the "ad" button is set to "Block Ads".
+And the script will block 97% of all video ads.
 # Installation
 To use the script:
  - Install a userscript manager extension like [Tampermonkey](https://www.tampermonkey.net/) or [Violentmonkey](https://violentmonkey.github.io/).
  - Install the [script](https://github.com/chj85/YouTube-Assistent/raw/main/main.user.js)
-# Support
+# Support / bug report
 Are you having technical issues or feature requests, feel free to open up a new Issue.